Child Care Eligibility Guidelines

 Child Care Services are provided on a first-come, first serve basis to families that have applied and met eligibility requirements.
 The number of children we can help provide child care to is limited by funding, but we maintain a waiting list so that we can ensure that all available funding is spent.

-Families may be eligible for assistance with child care expenses if you work, go to school or are enrolled in a vocational program for a minimum of 25 hours per week for a single-parent home and 50 hours per week for a 2-parent home.
+Families may be eligible for assistance with child care expenses if you are seeking employment, working, going to school or are enrolled in a vocational program for a minimum of 25 hours per week for a single-parent home and combination of 50 hours per week for a 2-parent home.

 |Family Size||Gross Monthly Income|